 Effectiveness of Professional Ethics Education

+A review of how effective business ethics studies can be to the student.
 This is interesting.
 We’ve been asked to help review a new course offering 1 credit hour in business ethics.
 We thought we had seen the full range of professional ethics courses until we visited with the authors.
 The course is designed for business students enrolled in business education at a mid-western university.
 The first difference that stands out is that the target student population is not senior or graduate – but freshmen.
 This is a big difference and a difference that may change the effectiveness of ethics education in U.S. business curriculum.

 Teaching Ethical Leadership